City Council’s Vision, Guiding Principles, and Goals

 Our City Invests to Support its Vibrant, Diverse Neighborhoods

-- Develop a plan to monitor neighborhood conditions, enhance information sharing with the public, and engage residents in strategies to promote neighborhood vitality.
+- Develop and implement a plan to monitor neighborhood conditions, enhance information sharing with the public, and engage residents in strategies to promote neighborhood vitality.

 - Improve resident access to healthy foods, essential services, quality amenities, and wellness resources.